Have you made the most out of geometric patterns?

 On the topic of more minimal choices of patterns comes this design for Frank & Oak that keeps things simple, classy and clean by using a super simple stripe pattern.
 You don’t have to create something ornate and detailed to capitalize on geometric patterns, check out how effective this example is.
 The clean lines, simple color palette and sharp blocks of color help balance out the pattern and keep this design elegant and eye-catching.

 36. Mix Your Mediums

 Bring in a dash of handcrafted patterns and add in a splash of sharper graphic patterns for a unique and memorable contrast.
-Check out these Birchbox box designs by Mary Rabun that pairs hand crafted, painted pattern designs with sharper, faceted graphics to create an elegant and unique design.
-So, consider bringing together the analogue and digital disciplines to create an originally amalgamated pattern design.
+Check out these Birchbox box designs by Mary Rabun that pairs handcrafted, painted pattern designs with sharper, faceted graphics to create an elegant and unique design.
+So, consider bringing together the analog and digital disciplines to create an originally amalgamated pattern design.
 Plus, creating elements of your pattern by hand means that nobody else in the world will have your exact pattern, which is always a plus!

 37. Create A Geometric Portrait

 There’s really no shortage for what geometric patterns can do.
 Check out this album cover by Flat-e that includes a geometric portrait of the artist.
-Simple geometric shapes, a few light textures and some vivid colours, all come together to create a dimensional and striking portrait.
+Simple geometric shapes, a few light textures, and some vivid colors, all come together to create a dimensional and striking portrait.
 Plus, when paired with a sleek gold sleeve, the design really leaps off of the page.
 So, if you’re feeling a bit more adventurous, consider trying to construct a portrait out of geometric shapes alone.

 Love this design and want to see more?
 Check out these stunning album cover designs for more inspiration.